 - Utilize technology: Construction software like Bluebeam keeps everyone on your team in the loop and ensures potential problems are caught early.
-We use Bluebeam at Alta Construction to update the entire team every step of the way.
+We use Bluebeam at Alta Construction to update the entire project team every step of the way.

 - Plan in advance: Giving yourself plenty of time to plan helps keep construction on track once you officially begin work.
 Select and order all of your materials and supplies ahead of time to avoid delays.